brandonfrulla/daxsoCLI/web/README.md

 ### CSS Styling

-The theme's look and feel is controlled by a few key variables that you can customize yourself.
+The theme's look and feel are controlled by a few key variables that you can customize yourself.
 You'll find them in the `public/theme.css` CSS file.
 If you've never worked with CSS variables before, give [MDN's guide on CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) a quick read.

 This theme uses a "cool blue" accent color by default.
 To customize this for your project, change the `--theme-accent` variable to whatever color you'd like: